Dailey's Farm & Walk-Behind Tractors

 Click an image for a larger picture

-BCS Flail mower: (NOTE: BCS has 2 different models of flail mowers, read on...)
+BCS Flail mowers: (NOTE: BCS has 2 different models of flail mowers, read on...)

-The BCS "Blade Runner" flail mower is the heaviest duty mowing attachment in the BCS fleet.
+The BCS "Blade Runner" flail mower (available is 24", 30" and 35") is the one of the heaviest duty mowing attachments in the BCS fleet.
 Perfect for mowing cover crops for quick decomposition, the flail mower has 42 vertically rotating "Y" blades that pulverize plant material into a fine pulp that is evenly spread across the mowing width.
 The front bulkhead is designed for lifting itself depending on the flow of material to be worked, which can be thick brush, vines, and saplings.
 Like the brush mower, it can mow anything it can bend.
 A convenient control handle sets the cutting height from 1/2" to 4", and retractable caster wheels allow for easier handling and transport.
 The mower rides on special side-mounted skids made of boron steel.
 Caster wheels are standard on the BCS flail mower.

-BCS "Rollerblade" flail mower (new in 2017): This flail mower is tailored toward the "market gardener".
+BCS "Rollerblade" flail mower (available in 30" size): This flail mower is tailored toward the "market gardener".
 It has a super fast cut height adjustment system (via hand crank) and you can literally adjust the cut height in a matter of seconds.
-Additionally it has heavier and thicker blades than the BCS "Bladerunner" model as well as having an extremely durable "swinging" metal guard in the front, sort of like the Berta flail mower except made of metal.
+Additionally it has heavier and thicker blades than the BCS "Bladerunner" model as well as having an extremely durable "swinging" metal guard in the front, similar to the Berta flail mower except made of metal.
+The blade thickness and weight on the Rollerblade is the same as the Berta flail mower.
 Additionally, this model comes stock with the roller AND there is NOT an option for caster wheels on this model.
 Cut height is .5" to 2.5".
-This model along with the 26" Berta are our "personal favorites".
+This model (BCS Rollerblade) along with the 26" and 30" Berta flails, are our "personal favorites".
 Of course that does depend upon the specific cutting application.
 In the case where over 2.5" cut height is required, this model would not be a good choice.
 The Rollerblade does do an excellent job cutting up cover crops or similar on a raised bed and an excellent job cutting pasture and brush (see below for videos of it in action).
 However in rough areas/uneven ground the Berta has the advantage due to the built in "swivel" in the PTO flange.
 This allows mower to "float" independent of tractor on rough ground.